Find out what a PET- CT scan is, how you have it and what happens after it.

 You’ll need someone to take you home if you’ve had medicine to help you relax.
 You won’t be able to drive for the rest of the day as you might be drowsy.

 The radiotracer gives off very small levels of radiation that go away very quickly.
-But for the rest of the day you shouldn’t have close contact with pregnant women, babies and young children.
+But for the rest of the day you shouldn’t have close contact with pregnant women, babies or young children.

 If you are travelling abroad within a few days of your scan, it may be a good idea to take your appointment letter with you to show that you have had a scan.
 Most airports have sensitive radiation monitors which may pick up the trace of radiation following your test.